facebookincubator/submitit/docs/examples.md

     print(result)
 ```

-Note that you can also use `sumitit.helpers.as_completed` if you don't want to use coroutines
+Note that you can also use `submitit.helpers.as_completed` if you don't want to use coroutines

 ## Errors